Culture - nasopharyngeal; Swab for respiratory viruses; Swab for staph carriage

 No special preparation is needed.

 You may have slight discomfort and may gag.

 The test identifies viruses and bacteria that cause upper respiratory tract symptoms.
+These include:

 The culture may be used to help determine which antibiotic is appropriate to treat an infection due to bacteria.

 The presence of organisms commonly found in the nasopharynx is normal.

 The presence of any disease-causing virus, bacteria, or fungus means these organisms may be causing your infection.

 Sometimes, organisms like Staphylococcus aureus can be present without causing disease.
 This test can help identify resistant strains of this organism (methicillin-resistant Staphylococcus aureus, or MRSA) so that patients can be isolated when necessary.

 There are no risks with this test.

 Murray PR.
 The clinician and the microbiology laboratory.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 16.BACK TO TOP